-Rear suspension unit used must be in accordance with the GP2 class Approved Parts list.
+Rear suspension unit used must be from the MCRCB authorised parts list for Supersposrt and Superstock shock absorbers (RCU). inaccordance with the GP2 class Approved Parts list.

-Moto 2 Machines manufactured before 1st January 2018 may utilise the unit supplied with the machine but if replaced must be one from the GP2 class Approved Parts list.
+Honda 600 based Moto 2 Machines manufactured before 1st January 2018 may utilise the unit supplied with the machine but if replaced must be one from the GP2 class Approved Parts list.